department-of-veterans-affairs/va.gov-team/products/on-site-search/research/user-research/2021-Aug-research-study/conversation-guide.md

 *NOTE how to share URL: dictate / Zoom chat / email / text*

 Let’s start with a few questions...
-- Where do you typically go to get information and benefits from the VA?
+- Where do you typically go to get information about VA benefits?

 (Google / Facebook / MHV / eBenefits / Contact center call or email / VA.gov / ________________________)